 At a high-level, DCF valuation involves determining how much a company is set to make over a 5-to-20-year period and then calculating a terminal value.

-Specifically, to do a DCF analysis, you need to project unlevered future cash flows, determine a discount rate and calculate a terminal value.
-Then, discount the unlevered free cash flow and terminal value to present value to determine enterprise value.
+Specifically, to do a DCF analysis, you need to project unlevered future cash flows (cash flows that do not take into account any debt the company has), determine a discount rate, and calculate a terminal value.
+Then, you discount the unlevered free cash flow and terminal value to present value to determine enterprise value.
 By subtracting net debt from the company’s enterprise value, you calculate the equity value.

 9. What is the discount rate you should use in an unlevered DCF analysis?